 Clinically, digitally fabricated dentures have shown promising performance, due to the resin’s impressive fracture toughness.
 According to Jimmy Stegall of Dentsply Sirona, digital denture resin is about 2-3 times stronger in terms of fracture toughness when compared to conventional acrylics.
 The material has a higher survival rate and can withstand more pressure than traditional acrylic.
 Patients also benefit greatly from the digital workflow as turnaround time is significantly reduced and the fit is more accurate and comfortable.
 Moreover, the digital record helps to facilitate any reproduction needed as it is indefinitely stored in a digital file.
 Remakes can be done at a click of a button.

-The Dental Lab in Bristol, Pennsylvania is a full-service dental lab with over 35 years of business.
-We are a leading lab in America that provides both handcrafted analog dentures and 3D virtual printed digital dentures.
-If you have any questions or would like to learn more about our products and services, please do not hesitate to contact us.
+The Dental Lab is a premium dental lab for dentures that makes both traditional analog dentures and digital dentures.
+If you're looking for a denture laboratory near me, look no further because we service all states throughout the nation.
+We are among the leading denture labs in America that provides both handcrafted analog dentures and 3D virtual printed digital dentures.
+If you have any questions or would like to learn more about our products, please do not hesitate to contact us for dental and denture services.
 Our technicians are always available and willing to speak.

 Digital vs. Traditional Dentures: Some Pros and Cons of Both